bbauska/W3Cx-5of5/README.md

   alt="Example CodePen: Update CSS Rules." />
 </p>

-In this lesson, I will show you how you can include CSS in your HTML file, because we used online tools that hide, in a way, the location of the different languages.
+<p>In this lesson, I will show you how you can include CSS in your HTML
+file, because we used online tools that hide, in a way, the location of the different languages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 67. example codepen: update css rule (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">